 Frequency regulation can prevent grid breakdowns.
 Frequency depends on the balance of production and consumption in the electricity grid.
-When the consumption is bigger than production frequency falls below 50 Hz.
-In the event when the production is bigger than the consumption frequency can raise above the 50 Hz.
+When the consumption is bigger than production the frequency falls below nominal value.
+In the event when the production is bigger than the consumption frequency can raise above the nominal value of frequency.

-To bring the frequency back to the optimal 50 Hz either the consumption or production needs to be changed.
-With charging stations, it is very easy to manage the load and with this, the frequency of the grid.
+To bring the frequency back to the optimal, either the consumption or production needs to be changed.
+With charging stations, it is very easy to manage the load and with this, influence the frequency of the grid.